dockstore/dockstore-documentation/docs/advanced-topics/best-practices/best-practices-secure-fair-workflows.rst

 - Provide a parameter file (JSON or YAML) containing example parameters used for launching your workflow.

-	- The parameter file is where you should link to open access test data for your tool or workflow (learn more in :ref:`Reusable`).
+	- The parameter file is where you should link to open access test data for your tool or workflow (learn more in :ref:`reusable`).
-	- You can submit multiple parameter files so consider sharing one for a local run (you can use the :doc:`Dockstore Command Line Interface (CLI) <../../launch-with>` to launch tools and workflows locally) as well as examples for a launch-with partner (such as `BioData Catalyst <https://bdcatalyst.gitbook.io/biodata-catalyst-documentation/analyze-data/dockstore/launch-workflows-with-biodata-catalyst>`_ or :doc:`AnVIL <../../launch-with/anvil-launch-with>`).
+	- You can submit multiple parameter files so consider sharing one for a local run (you can use the :ref:`launch-dockstore-cli` to launch tools and workflows locally) as well as examples for a launch-with partner (such as `BioData Catalyst <https://bdcatalyst.gitbook.io/biodata-catalyst-documentation/analyze-data/dockstore/launch-workflows-with-biodata-catalyst>`_ or :doc:`AnVIL <../../launch-with/anvil-launch-with>`).

-- Provide a :doc:`checker workflow <checker-workflows>`.
+- Provide a :doc:`checker workflow </advanced-topics/checker-workflows>`.

 	- Checker workflows are additional workflows you can associate with a tool or workflow.
 The purpose of them is to ensure that a tool or workflow, given some inputs, produces the expected outputs on a platform different from the one where you are developing.
 	- Providing a checker workflow gives other researchers confidence that they can run the work on their system correctly.

+.. _reusable:

 Reusable
 ********